manassaloi/manassaloi.github.io/_posts/2020-02-28-thinking-behing-PM-decisions.markdown

 ---
 layout: post
-title: "Why did they do this?"
+title: "Understanding product decisions: Why did they do this?"

 ---